stockparfait/parallel/README.md

 (`ResultsIter`).

-For simpler situations when all jobs can be created ahead of time, use `Jobs` to convert a slice of jobs to an iterator.
-If in addition, all the results need to be collected before further processing, use `MapSlice`.
+For simpler situations when all jobs can be created ahead of time, use `Jobs` to convert a slice of jobs into an iterator.
+If all the results can be collected before further processing, use `MapSlice`.

 ## Installation